Spectre.ai Dividend Token Price Tops $0.12 (SXDT)

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the dollar during the 1 day period ending at 17:00 PM ET on June 7th.
-Spectre.ai Dividend Token has a total market capitalization of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.
-During the last seven days, Spectre.ai Dividend Token has traded 180.5% higher against the dollar.
-One Spectre.ai Dividend Token coin can now be purchased for approximately $0.12 or 0.00000313 BTC on major exchanges.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the U.S. dollar during the 1 day period ending at 18:00 PM ET on June 12th.
+One Spectre.ai Dividend Token coin can currently be purchased for approximately $0.12 or 0.00000313 BTC on popular cryptocurrency exchanges.
+In the last week, Spectre.ai Dividend Token has traded 180.5% higher against the U.S. dollar.
+Spectre.ai Dividend Token has a total market cap of $9.56 million and approximately $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.